 A person's driving record and vehicle are the most important factors affecting car insurance quotes.

 Good drivers with no history of accidents or moving violations are less likely to make claims, so they pay lower premiums.
-Inexperienced drivers or those with a record of accidents, drunk driving incidents, or moving violations are higher risk.
+Inexperienced drivers or those with a record of accidents, drunk driving incidents, or moving violations are considered higher risk.
 Insurers charge them more for coverage.

 The vehicle itself is also important.
 Its safety features affect the likelihood of serious and costly injuries, and the value of the vehicle impacts the amount the insurer pays to repair or replace it if something goes wrong.